Curriculum for Today, Change for Tomorrow

 The Artisan’s Table is a hands-on arts education and community learning program that brings creative practice into the classroom.
 Through food, fiber, and storytelling, educators engage in collaborative, project-based learning experiences that support arts integration, cultural connection, and interdisciplinary curriculum design.

-We collaborate with schools, community organizations, and cultural festivals to expand learning beyond the classroom.
+We collaborate with community organizations and cultural festivals to expand learning beyond the classroom.
 Our youth and community programs connect Ethnic Studies education with real-world action, encouraging students and families to engage in social justice, cultural preservation, and community-based learning.

 350+ Educators Engaged